 So many Scholars who wish to apply are personally selected by British Embassies and High Commissions all over the world, sometimes in partnership with sponsoring organizations.

 If you are searching for a fully funded scholarship, you check out Chevening Scholarships because is a fully-funded scholarship, you’ll receive tuition or programme fees, living expenses, and return flights to the UK.

 This scholarship also gives you access to exclusive networking events, workshops, talks, internships, and volunteering opportunities, giving you a diverse introduction to life in a global role.

 If you’re an ambitious leader in the making and are looking for a postgraduate experience that will give you the very best preparation for success, then a Chevening Scholarship could be for you.

 Deadline Date For Chevening Scholarships applications?

-All admitted candidates will be announced in June 2022.
-If you are among the selected candidates, you will start your UK studies in September/October 2022.
+All admitted candidates will be announced in June 2023.
+If you are among the selected candidates, you will start your UK studies as soon as possible.

 For all students who wish to apply for a Chevening Scholarship you must be qualified with the criteria given below:

 - You must be a citizen of a Chevening-eligible country or territory.

 - Return to your country of citizenship for a minimum of two years after your award has ended.